pouiscakes/StepAhead-web-layout/README.md

-<h1>StepAhead-web-layout</h1>
+<h1>Step Ahead CAPS Webpage</h1>
-<p>A website layout I designed for the ODL product page at Step Ahead Solutions.<br>
+<p>A website layout I designed for the CAPS product page for Step Ahead Solutions.<br>
 Began 6/26/2015.</p>

 <h3>Update: 7/1/2015</h3>
 <p>
 <b>NEW: Working draft of the "Create ODL" page.</b> I designed the page from scratch, using Bootstrap as a foundation for the layout.
-I intended to make the structure similar to the <a href="http://www.stepaheadsolutions.com">Step Ahead Solutions</a> webpage, but I added features to improve user experience. <br>
+I intended to make the structure similar to the <a href="http://www.stepaheadsolution.com">Step Ahead Solutions</a> webpage, but I added features to improve user experience.
 <ul><li>Cleaner navigation bar</li>
 <li>Sidebar menu</li>
 <li>Aesthetic input forms</li>